-Blending options for a track include, except the blending mode, the opacity and a destination rectangle.
-Using e.g. 0,0,0.5,0.5 for destination rectangle allows you to render a track to upper left quarter of the display.
+Blending options for a track include, except the blending mode, the opacity and a placement rectangle.
+You can adjust the placement controls to place the layer inside the entire rendering.

 In non multi-cut mode, when you have many tracks at a specific time, they are blended according to Video Blending rules.
 In multi-cut mode, no blending is done, but all the tracks are displayed in a grid, from which you can select which track will be active at a time.
 The multi-cut mode is very useful when you have recorded the same video with multiple cameras and want to select the optimum take at a time.

 In this video editing mode, you select the track to be played at a time from a list of tracks which are all visible in the video preview.